mykelalvis/FT/Traveller/WORKING/Book 1.md

 Gunnery: The basic skill of gunnery is Defensive and offensive weapons are covered on page 13.
 The individual is trained mounted on a variety of interplanetary and and competent in the operation of weapons interstellar vessels.
-Gunnery expertise quali- mounted on starships. fies an individual to operate such weaponry, and to be hired on a ship's crew with the title of gunner.
+Gunnery expertise quali-mounted on starships. fies an individual to operate such weaponry, and to be hired on a ship's crew with the title of gunner.
 Gunnery expertise provides DMs in space combat as covered in Book 2.
 Gunnery may also be used for similar weapons mounted,on ATVs or airlrafts.

-Jack of All Trades: The individual is The well-rounded individual (the renais- proven capable of handling a wide variety of sance man, so to speak) is uncommon in all situations, and is resourceful in finding societies, but is naturally proficient when he solutions and remedies. or she occurs.
+Jack of All Trades: The individual is The well-rounded individual (the renais-proven capable of handling a wide variety of sance man, so to speak) is uncommon in all situations, and is resourceful in finding societies, but is naturally proficient when he solutions and remedies. or she occurs.
 This skill is a general ability which may be applied to nearly any endeavor at the discretion of the referee.
 The jack of all trades can attempt activity which is not normally possible due to the absence of skills or expertise.
-Un- skilled people have no idea how to even start many projects; jack of all trades can apply this skill to such a project as if he or she has the skill.
+Un-skilled people have no idea how to even start many projects; jack of all trades can apply this skill to such a project as if he or she has the skill.
 Jack of all trades can be considered to confer skill level4 in every other skill (but never level-1).
 For example: one of a group of adventurers arrives at an aging crisis (page 8) while on an